 This post contains affiliate links.
-This means if you purchase something, I may make a small commission at no cost to you.
+This means if you purchase something from a link, I may make a small commission, at no cost to you.
 This helps me keep the site running and free.

 Travel tip: If you do see a real geisha, please be sure to ASK for a picture.
 Many places in Kyoto now require permission to take pictures.
 Aside from that, it’s also rude.